annealmd/AnneAlmd/README.md

 -->
 - 🔭 I’m currently looking for a position as a **Junior Software Engineer**
-- 🌱 I’m starting a new career but already have experience in Marketing, Products, Projects, Sales and Regulatory Affairs working as Nutritionist (Abbott labs.) and Photographer in Brazil and UK.
+- 🌱 I’m starting a new career but already have some experience in Marketing, Products, Projects, Sales and Regulatory Affairs working as Nutritionist (Abbott labs.) and Photographer in Brazil and UK.
 - 👨‍🎓 Computer Science | MBA - FGV | IPMA level D
 - 📫 How to reach me: www.linkedin.com/in/annealmeida
 - 😄 Pronouns: she | her | hers